aa1874/Chouverse/SUBMITTING.md

 andfinally: Front matter is needed as a Markdown equivalent to wiki infoboxes.
 ---

+We accept only [Markdown](http://daringfireball.net/markdown/syntax) pages, files ending with .md.

 ### On a desktop

 The easiest way to contribute to this shared universe is: